6 Benefits Of Propanediol For Skin | How To Use & Side Effects

 Propanediol: What Is It And Is It Safe In Skin Care?

-Propanediol is a colorless and thick glycol liquid extracted from corn syrup.
+Propanediol is a colorless and thick glycol liquid extracted from corn glucose or corn sugar.
 It is widely incorporated as an ingredient in skin care products.
 It is most likely used in lotions, toners, cleansers, and other skin care products.
 Propanediol is proven to be a safer alternative to propylene glycol (another ingredient used in skin care).

 Propylene glycol is controversial for its toxic chemical composition.
 Though rare, it may cause skin irritation and increase the risk of certain cancers (1).
 Propanediol shares the same chemical formula and effectiveness as propylene glycol, but is known to be a much safer alternative.